detached/gorocket/README.md

 RocketChat client for golang.
 Compatible to the rest API of version 0.48.2.

+The tests are failing because the library is not fully compatible to the newest version of RocketChat.
+I will not update the lib because I am not using RocketChat any more.

 RocketChat provides a rest and a realtime interface.
 This library provides clients for both.

 ```